 The Georgetown Public Library hosts monthly art exhibits that are accessible all the hours that the library is open.
 Exhibits feature work by local individual artists and by local arts groups.

-The library welcomes proposals for future exhibits during each year’s open call; details are below under “Exhibiting Your Work in the Library.”
+The library welcomes proposals for future exhibits during each year’s open call from March 1-May 15; details are below under “Exhibiting Your Work in the Library.”

 The library also displays works of art that have been purchased by the City of Georgetown, and is a City Sculpture Tour location.

 Below is a calendar of current and upcoming exhibits.
 You can click on each exhibit title to see an image and find additional information about the exhibit.